h-sami-ullah/Deep-Learning-in-Computer-Vision/Camera Calibration and Fundamental Matrix Estimation/html/index.md

-Name: Hafiz Sami Ullah (200436456)
 ==================================

-Assignment 3: Camera Calibration and Fundamental Matrix Estimation with RANSAC
+Project: Camera Calibration and Fundamental Matrix Estimation with RANSAC
 ------------------------------------------------------------------------------

 ![](ransac33.png)

 Figure 1: Epipolar lines using Normalized points and RANSAC

-  The goal of this assignment is an introduction to camera and geometry of the scene.
+  The goal of this project is an introduction to camera and geometry of the scene.
 We are required to solve the algorithm for camera projection matrix along with the fundamental matrix estimation.
-Given the task of finding the projection matrix and fundamental matrix estimation this assignment can be sub divided in three categories:
+Given the task of finding the projection matrix and fundamental matrix estimation this project can be sub divided in three categories:

 I will briefly touch on each of the subcategory and algorithm I used to perform each of sub task.

 ### **Step I**: Approximating fundamental matrix and camera centre {#L1}

-   The first step of this assignment is to find the 3-D world to 2-D transformation.
+   The first step of this project is to find the 3-D world to 2-D transformation.
 We have 2-D image position and 3-D camera position.
 Fundamental matrix is nothing but the relation between the 3-D mapping to the 2-D scene.
 The homogeneous coordinates of the equation for